A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Literature Review

 This section reviews the literature related to our work.
 It mainly concerns facility location problems integrating choice models.
 However, we briefly comment on the literature related to LRPs as our location problem is impacted by routing costs, although we do not model that problem in detail.
 Finally, we overview the main contributions of our work.

 There is a growing body of literature on facility location problems including RUM models, also known as choice-based facility location problems \citep{LIN2024}.
 We distinguish the works that address the problem using closed-form probabilities \citep[e.g.,][]{LJUBIC201846, MAI2020874, krohn_preventive_2021, duong_joint_2023} from those that address them by simulating utilities \citep[e.g.,][]{haase_management_2013, PACHECOPANEQUE202126, legault2023modelfree, doi:10.1287/ijoc.2022.0185, PinzonEtAl24}.
 Our work resides within the latter group but, unlike most studies, we consider capacitated facilities.
-We are only aware of two works \citep{haase_management_2013, PinzonEtAl24} that use simulated utilities and treat capacitated facilities \citep[note that, e.g.,][also consider capacities but for a different problem setting]{PACHECOPANEQUE202126}.
+Whereas capacitated facility location problems are well studied \citep[e.g.,][]{FiscEtAl17,FischEtAl16}, we are only aware of two works -- \cite{haase_management_2013} and \cite{PinzonEtAl24} -- that treat strict capacities in general (non-closed form) choice-based facility location problems \citep[note that, e.g.,][also consider capacities, but these are enforced within individual scenarios rather than for all scenarios, which makes their approach unsuitable for our problem]{PACHECOPANEQUE202126}.
 Our work differs from \cite{haase_management_2013} in three main aspects. \emph{First}, in their case, the open facilities must satisfy all of the demand, while we consider an outside option. \emph{Second}, we consider a bilevel formulation because the objective of the LP and the customers are not necessarily aligned.
-In their case, the facility location objective function is aligned with the objective of the users as both maximize utility. \emph{Third}, they do not make strict customer assignments to facilities, whereas we do.
+In their case, the facility location objective function is aligned with the objective of the users as both maximize utility, which does not require a bilevel modelling approach. \emph{Third}, they do not make strict customer assignments to facilities, whereas we do.

 \cite{PinzonEtAl24} consider a pricing and location problem where the random utilities are associated with price and service levels.
-However, these utilities do not explicitly depend on facility location decisions.
+However, these utilities do not depend on facility location decisions.
 Moreover, similar to \cite{haase_management_2013}, \cite{PinzonEtAl24} do not make strict customer assignments to facilities.
+In addition, unlike \cite{PinzonEtAl24}, our approaches rely on exact methods rather than heuristics to solve the formulation resulting from SAA.

 Other works have addressed competitive facility location problems \citep[see, e.g.,][]{beresnev_capacitated_2016, beresnev_exact_2018, CASASRAMIREZ2018369} and capture problems \citep[see e.g.,][]{berman_locating_2007} with capacities.
 These works use deterministic patronizing rules instead of RUM models.